bsundsrud/hpg/docs/reference.md

 * Returns the `File` object for the destination.

 <a id="file-template"></a>
-`copy(dst, opts)` - Copy file to destination, evaluating it as a template first.
+`template(dst, context)` - Copy file to destination, evaluating it as a template first.
     Does not change the destination file if source and destination hashes match.
 * `dst`: String - Destination file, relative to current directory.
-* `opts`: optional Table
 * `context`: optional Table - Variables available within a template.
 * Returns a table:
   * `updated`: boolean, whether or not the file was changed.